Second Amendment Fallacies

 Perhaps no man explained the relationship between the Second Amendment and standing armies better than William Barnes did during the 1878 Constitutional Convention of the State of California:

-Coupled with the denouncement of standing armies, and the fact State constitutions only speaks of bearing arms for purpose of “defense,” makes clear State arms-bearing provisions were designed to place the defense of the State in the hands of the people themselves in order for there to be no justification for maintaining standing armies where soldiers could have no allegiance ties to the State.
+Coupled with the denouncement of standing armies, and the fact State constitutions only speak of bearing arms for purpose of “defense,” makes clear State arms-bearing provisions were designed to place the military defense of the State in the hands of the people themselves in order for there to be no justification for maintaining standing armies where soldiers could have no allegiance to the State.

 This all goes to the very heart of the question over the extent of the Second Amendment because as the court in Heller states, the “very text of the Second Amendment implicitly recognizes the pre-existence of the right and declares only that it ‘shall not be infringed.’”

-Additionally, if the Second Amendment was intended only to address individual rights to keep firearms for personal defense the Constitution would had been rendered void of any security against standing armies, something that was causing apprehension and demand to be included in new amendments that Madison eventually offered.
-Perhaps no one explained the principle behind the Second Amendment better than Tench Coxe when he wrote in the Pennsylvania Gazette, 1788:
+If the federal Second Amendment was intended only to address individual rights to keep firearms for personal defense the Constitution would had been rendered void of any security against standing armies, something that was causing apprehension and demands to be included in Madison’s proposed Bill of Rights.
+No apprehensions are found over keeping everyday private firearms.
+Tench Coxe in his Second Amendment writings made no bones of the fact the “arms” the Second Amendment spoke of were the arms of the militia:

 The powers of the sword, say the minority of Pennsylvania, is in the hands of Congress.
 My friends and countrymen, it is not so, for the powers of the sword are in the hands of the yeomanry (farmers/landowners collectively) of America from sixteen to sixty.
 The militia of these free commonwealths entitled and accustomed to their arms, when compared with any possible [standing] army, must be tremendous and irresistible.
 Who are the militia?
 Are they not ourselves?
 Is it feared then, that we shall turn our arms each man against his own bosom?
 Congress have no right to disarm the militia.
 Their swords, and every other terrible implement of the soldier, are the birth-right of an American.

-Note Coxe says it is the “militia” Congress is not to “disarm” and not individuals of their private arms.
+Note Coxe says it is the “militia” that is to be secured against disarmament by Congress and not individuals non-associated with the militia.

-New Hampshire Governor John Page in June of 1841 explains the bearing of arms as part of the military power of the State through an armed citizenry:
+New Hampshire Governor John Page in June of 1841 explained the bearing of arms is bearing them as part of the military power of the State and not an individual private bearing of them:

 The “right of the people to keep and bear arms,” is a right dear to every freeman; arms should be in the hands of every citizen of the Republic, who is able to wield them, and it is the duty of Government to prescribe such rules of organization and discipline, as will give those arms the greatest possible efficiency.

-Pennsylvania Governor John Andrew Shulze said in 1829, the “right to bear arms is another important right guaranteed to all our citizens by the [Pennsylvania] constitution.”
+Pennsylvania Governor John Andrew Shulze explained the same thing in 1829: [T]he “right to bear arms is another important right guaranteed to all our citizens by the [Pennsylvania] constitution.”
 This right says he, imposes on the “legislature the duty of so organizing and disciplining the whole body of the citizens, that they shall be able, not only to bear arms, but to use them with confidence and skill, ‘in defense of themselves and the States, ‘ if such a necessity shall arise.”

-The above two quotes illustrate the military connection with the right to “bear arms.”
+The above quotes conclusively illustrates the military connection with the right to “bear arms.”
 How can we be sure?
 States never used the phrase “bear arms” in their civil codes when addressing private gun ownership and usage but only when speaking of their military use through organized militias of the people for purpose of defense of homes, communities and State.

-The Heller court attempted to get around this damaging fact by trying to find statutes that used the phrase “bear arms” outside of a military context.
-They utterly failed, offering only three obscure examples from early colonial times by declaring, “these purposive qualifying phrases positively establish that ‘to bear arms’ is not limited to military use.”
+The court has never found a single exception of state statutory laws treating “bear arms” as anything other than arms belonging to the militia.
+The Heller court attempted to get around this damaging fact by trying to find laws that used the phrase “bear arms” outside of a military context.
+However, they utterly failed, offering only three obscure examples from early colonial times by declaring, “these purposive qualifying phrases positively establish that ‘to bear arms’ is not limited to military use.”
 Example by the Heller court:

 For example, an early colonial statute in Massachusetts required every “freeman or other inhabitant” to provide arms for himself and anyone else in his household able to “beare armes”. . .

-If the majority had quoted the entire above statute it would had destroyed their false assertion because it specifically said the purpose of bearing arms was “for war” and not personal defense.
+If the majority had quoted the entire above statute it would had been very apparent this purpose of bearing arms was “for war,” i.e., military deployment and not personal self-defense.
 The majority brings up an early Virginia code requiring “all men that are fittinge to beare armes” to “bring their pieces” to church.
-This was a militia act due to war with the Indians at the time and not anything that could be construed to mean “bear arms” in a non-military context.
+This was a militia act due to war with the Indians at the time and not anything that could be construed to mean, “bear arms” in a non-military context.

 Suffice to say the majority was unable to find any relevant civil codes referring to “bear arms” outside of service in the military, though they found an un-enacted phrase from Madison in Virginia of “bear a gun” for deer preservation.
 Bearing a gun (singular) and bear arms (plurality) is two different things.

-History shows all the States required by law those capable of bearing arms to do so, whether they were required by law to supply their own private arms or given public arms to use when the US begun supplying the States with US arms.
+History shows all the States required by law those capable of bearing arms to do so, whether they were required by law to arm themselves with their own “private arms” or given public arms to use when the US begun supplying the States with US arms.
 Eventually all the States did away with compelling citizens to provide their own arms and instead armed their militias with public arms.
-When Tench Coxe once spoke of “private arms” he was referring to his own State of Pennsylvania law that militia members provide themselves with their own musket (“private arms”) at the time, else the fines for missing muster days would be used to purchase a musket for those unable to provide their own.
+As been pointed out already, when Tench Coxe spoke of “private arms” he was referring to his own State of Pennsylvania law that militia members provide themselves with their own musket (“private arms”) at the time, else the fines for missing muster days would be used to purchase a musket for those unable to provide their own.

-It is difficult to conceive how a mandatory duty to keep and bear arms by law for which a person could be fined or jailed for refusing can be elevated to an individual freedom beyond the regulation of law.
+It is difficult to conceive how a mandatory duty to keep and bear arms by law for which a person could be fined or jailed for refusing can be elevated to an individual private right.

 Armed militias of the citizens served the vital function in providing communities with an armed police force when needed since there were no established police forces in early America that could respond to such events as rioting.
 This is why we find many State constitutional provisions for citizens to bear arms in defense of themselves (aggregate/community) or the State.